Today is the best day to market anything because of all the tech available to us.

 11. Which one helps you run Social media and Google ads?

-Once the ads have been customized, you can create a social media campaign by picking your audience and setting your budget from the GetResponse dashboard.
+Just upload your banners and create a social media campaign by picking your audience and setting your budget from the GetResponse dashboard.

 It’s so easy!